tabpage/AI/README.md

 Generate the prompt into a markdown code block for easy copy and paste for the user.

-Now, ask me the question and I will give you a short description to write a prompt :)
+Now, ask me questions:
+01. What do you need?
+(An AI Prompt or an AI Agent Prompt)
+02. What is the description of the prompt?
 ```